 - Children with Autism Spectrum Disorder (ASD)

-- Children with low IQ, social/peer issues, or developmental issues
+- Children with low IQ or developmental issues

 - Severe attachment disorder issues (Reactive Attachment Disorder)